By Gary R. Levante on November 6, 2019

 Gary Levante is Senior Vice President of Corporate Responsibility & Culture at Berkshire Bank, accountable for the company’s corporate responsibility, sustainability, and culture performance.
-He is a Board Director for America’s Charities, America's Charities-Children First, and America's Charities-Health First.
+He is a Board Director for America’s Charities.

 Gary recently spoke on a panel, "Closing the Social Good Data and Information Gap," moderated by America's Charities' Vice President of Business Development Kim Young, at bbcon 2019 in Nashville.
 A leading expert on human capital investment and community engagement, Gary has been featured at conferences throughout North America, on social media, and in national publications.